FichteFoll/advent-of-code/2022/README.md

 to exchange knowledge, tips and whatnot.
-Just in general a good point of discussion if you don't have to also discuss ow to build a set-like intersection with a map because your standard library doesn't implement sets.
+Just in general a good point of discussion if you don't have to also discuss how to build a set-like intersection with a map because your standard library doesn't implement sets.

 ## Procedure